 From 2021, the Assessor has had powers to levy Civil Penalties on anyone who fails to respond to a request for information.
-We have issued Assessor Information Notices during 2023/24 that advise that a Civil Penalty can be levied in the event of non-return.
+We have issued Assessor Information Notices (AINs) during 2024/25 that advise that a Civil Penalty can be levied in the event of non-return.
 The first Civil Penalty Notices were issued in May 2024.
+For the purpose of ingathering information to inform the 2026 Revaluation we are in the process of issuing hundreds of AINs across all categories of subjects which will inevitably lead to resource implications where non-returns instigate the civil penalty process.